Baby Formula Calculator: UK (NHS) & Australia Guide

 - Fullness cues respected: A baby who consistently leaves formula in the bottle or turns their head away is signalling fullness.
 Responsive feeding — offering milk when hunger cues appear and stopping when fullness cues do — is recommended by both the NHS and Australian guidelines, as well as the AAP and WHO.

 If wet nappy counts are consistently low, weight gain has stalled, or your baby seems lethargic and hard to rouse for feeds, contact your GP or health visitor (UK) or child health nurse (Australia) rather than independently adjusting formula volumes.
-Conversely, a baby who regularly drains every bottle and immediately signals hunger again may benefit from a modest increase in per-feed volume — particularly during a growth spurt.
+If your baby regularly drains every bottle and still shows hunger cues, offer responsive feeds and discuss the repeated pattern with a clinician.

 The Bottom Line